EAL Support

 Monitoring and Evaluation of EAL Student Progress

-In order to ensure that progress is being made, targeted EAL students are regularly assessed and targets are set in accordance with the English National Curriculum Levels.
+In order to ensure that progress is being made, EAL students are regularly assessed and targets are set in accordance with the English National Curriculum Levels.
 Students’ progress is monitored by the EAL teacher.

 Silver School Mental Health Award